Thundereggs - Oregon

 Obsidian

-Oregon is famous for its high-quality obsidian, especially in the volcanic regions of Central and Southern Oregon.
-The best-known collecting areas include Glass Butte near Burns, where rockhounds can find a variety of obsidian types such as rainbow, mahogany, and midnight lace.
+The best-known collecting areas include Glass Butte near Burns, where rockhounds can find a variety of obsidian types, including rainbow, mahogany, and midnight lace.
 Another great location is Mud Ridge at Hines.

 Petrified Wood and Limb Cast